Common Name: tetraploid daylily

 Tolerate: Rabbit, Erosion, Air Pollution

-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Daylilies perform well in a wide range of well-drained soils, but prefer a deep, fertile loam.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
+Daylilies perform well in a wide range of soils, but prefer deep, fertile loams.
 Deadhead spent flowers daily for neatness and remove scapes when flowers have completed bloom.
-Tolerant of summer heat and humidity, but appreciate deep watering in dry spells to keep foliage attractive.
-Daylilies should be divided to maintain vigor when the clumps become overcrowded.
+Plants are tolerant of summer heat and humidity, but appreciate deep watering in dry spells to keep foliage attractive.
+For best performance, daylilies should be divided every 3-4 years in either fall or spring (spring is best in cold winter climates such as the St. Louis area).
+Hybrid daylilies will not come true from seed.

 'Strawberry Rose' is a tetraploid cultivar which features 6.5-inch diameter rose-pink flowers with green throats.
 Flowers appear on naked stems (scapes) which typically rise to 27" tall above a clump of arching, linear, blade-like leaves.
 Individual flowers open for one day.
 Blooms in mid-season.
 (Peck 1982.)

 No serious insect or disease problems.
 Daylilies are extremely adaptable perennials.
-They are easy to grow and virtually pest-free.
+They are easy to grow and virtually pest free.
+Mites, aphids and thrips may appear.
+Daylily rust can be problematic in some areas.